 If you own at least 10% of the property, and you were active in making management decisions, then you are deemed to have materially participated in the rental real estate activity.
 If you do not actively participate, then your loss cannot exceed the amount of income generated by the activity on your US expat taxes.

-Generally speaking, the property management company will wholly manage your property, and alleviate you of all management decisions.
+Generally speaking, the property management company will wholly manage your property, and alleviate you of all management decisions, should you opt to rent a house and move abroad.
 However, having a discussion with the property management group about remaining active in management decisions may be beneficial to you from a tax perspective if you are facing a loss on the property.
-You can meet the active participation test if you remain active approving new tenants, establishing lease provisions and approving property improvements.
+You can meet the active participation test if you remain active in approving new tenants, establishing lease provisions and approving property improvements.
 Doing so may likely reduce the final payment on your US expat taxes.

 For More On US Expat Taxes

 We have put together a blog post that covers the many opportunities to save money on your US expat taxes via deductions and credits.
-If you need help preparing your Schedule E or would like to learn about our expat tax services, please contact us.
+If you need help preparing your Schedule E or are thinking, should I be renting my house while living abroad, please contact us.